bear-rsg/4m-association/content/articles/bulletin/March2013.md

 title: March '13
-date: 2021-03-31
+date: 2014-04-07
+category: bulletin
+tags: bulletin

 4M2013 Second Call for Papers, First Invited Speakers and Special Sessions Announced, 4M2020 CSA Proposal, Can Glass be Brittle OR Ductile?, New Journal Publish on Surface Topography - Now Open for Papers, COMS 2013, FSRM Training.
 <!--break-->
 ###  Second Call for Papers - Reminder

 ![4M2013](/images/4m2013_logo.jpg)
-The [Second Call for Papers](/contents/Call-Papers-4M2013.html) is published.
+The [Second Call for Papers](/content/Call-Papers-4M2013/Call-Papers-4M2013.html) is published.
 The deadline for submission of papers is the **27th March 2013**.
 Four [Invited Speakers](/content/Invited-Speakers-4M2013) have already been confirmed aswell as three projects: [IMPRESS](http://www.impress-fp7.eu/), [SMARTFRAME](http://www.smart-frame.eu/site/), and [EUMINAfab](http://www.euminafab.eu/) will host special sessions within the conference programme.
 Further information is available, and will be regularly updated, on the [4M2013 webpages.](/conference/2013)

 ###  4M2020 CSA Proposal